Chandler, Queensland: Demographics

+Education

+There are no schools in Chandler.
+The nearest government primary schools are Capalaba State College in neighbouring Capalaba to the south-east, Gumdale State School in neighbouring Gumdale to the north, and Belmont State School in Carindale to the west.
+The nearest government secondary schools are Capalabla State College in Capalaba and Brisbane Bayside State College in Wynnum West to the north.

 Facilities

 Chandler Transfer Station is a waste transfer station at 728 Tilley Road (27.5142°S 153.1514°E).
 It is operated by the Brisbane City Council.

 Amenities

 The Sleeman Sports Complex is located at the corner of Old Cleveland & Tilley Roads (27.5109°S 153.1471°E), and has brought Chandler to prominence during events such as the 1982 Commonwealth Games, the 2001 Goodwill Games, and the 2018 Commonwealth Games.
 Alongside an auditorium, accommodation, and gardens, it provides facilities for a wide range of sports, including: